Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 - Light pressure, many passes: Heavy pressure warps patterns.
 Use gentle, repeated strokes instead

-- Trim the ends: The first and last 3-5mm of any reduced cane are distorted.
-Trim and discard (or add to your scrap cane)
+- Trim the ends: The first and last slices of any reduced cane are usually distorted.
+Trim and discard them, or add them to your scrap cane.

 Common Reduction Mistakes